 Back to Training Sites

-With a 26-bed general pediatrics inpatient unit floor and a 4-bed Step-Down Unit in a new tower built in 2012, UCLA Mattel Children’s Hospital at UCLA Medical Center, Santa Monica provides an excellent environment to care for general pediatric patients.
+With a 26-bed general pediatrics inpatient unit floor and a 4-bed Step-Down Unit in a new tower built in 2012, UCLA Mattel Children’s Hospital at UCLA Health - Santa Monica Medical Center provides an excellent environment to care for general pediatric patients.
 The experience combines a rich blend of common pediatric illnesses, including patients with chronic illnesses and those with no previous medical problems, patients admitted for orthopedic and general surgery, and pediatric solid tumor oncology patients.

 Residents learn about urgent and emergency pediatrics in this Los Angeles County facility at Olive View.
 The spectrum of pathology is phenomenal, with excellent teaching from a variety of attending physicians, including academic general pediatricians, community physicians, emergency medicine attendings, and subspecialists, while the education and focus is primarily on caring for the urgently or emergently ill child.
 At this "safety net" hospital residents also have the opportunity to provide comprehensive care to underserved patients including participation in some subspecialty care clinics in addition to managing a small general inpatient ward.
 Two residents per training year have their continuity clinic site at Olive View.